-Women are particularly reluctant to seek help; almost half (49%)of women who are suffering from moderate to severe symptoms have not spoken to a relevant professional, more than double that of men, where just 19% have not sought support.
+Women are particularly reluctant to seek help; almost half (49%) of women who screened positive for mental health symptoms have not spoken to a relevant professional, more than double that of men, where just 19% have not sought support.
 These findings point to the problems with accessibility, anonymity and the gap in care that exists in the current mental health system.
 Clinically proven digital mental health solutions like Wysa have massive potential to provide support in all of these areas where individuals are currently going untreated, and the impacts on worker and workplace health are significant.